daniel-lanciana/rant/go.md

 * Use `[[override]]` in `Gopkg.toml` for dev dependencies you want to include, but aren't explicity referenced in the code (to avoid it being removed on `dep ensure`)
 * No ternary operator!
 * Liveloading with `realize` -- but no GoLand run config or debugging available..
+* Interfaces are good (allow changing of underlying implementation, can be mocked during testing)

 ```go
 // Structs are like classes (i.e. objects)